Find Unclaimed Inheritance Money You Didn’t Know About

 The world’s first robot lawyer was designed to sort out various problems for you.
 From finding lost money, putting in claims on your behalf, to managing all your subscriptions and memberships on your behalf, the DoNotPay app is there to make your life easier.

 The service works on a subscription basis and includes all the services that you will find on the website.
 You’ll find tons of tips and tricks to save money and simplify your life.
-Open DoNotPay in your web browser to see how we can help you with things like:
+Open DoNotPay in your to see how we can help you with things like:

 - Getting refunds or chargebacks from companies